meera/apilogicserver-react-admin-genned/README.md

 ## Key Issue - Joins

 As shown on the [Order Show](#order-show), joins are not yet operaational.
+Support appears to be available in the [react-admin enterprise edition](https://marmelab.com/ra-enterprise/modules/ra-relationships), but has not been tried.

+Is joins support required from ra-json-api-client?

-We are seeking collaboration on making this work, presumably using
+We are seeking collaborators.

 # Installation